workshopdemos/doggos-gse/README.md

 ![Change](images/image06.png)

+Please note to enter two records for HUSKY as listed in above screenshot.

 5. Use CTRL+S (or COMMAND+S) to save the changes
 6. Expand the CUST0xy.PUBLIC.JCL data set and right-click on the RUNDOG
 7. Select the “Submit Job” menu item, then click "Submit" from the pop-up window